Richie Brockelman, Private Eye: Cancellation

-After its launch from The Rockford Files, Richie Brockelman, Private Eye performed well for NBC.
-However, in the end, the ratings were not strong enough for NBC to order a full season of new episodes for the 1978-79 season.
+After its launch from The Rockford Files, Richie Brockelman, Private Eye initially performed well for NBC; however, after the five episodes were broadcast, the ratings were not strong enough for the network to order a full season of new episodes for the 1978–79 season.
 NBC was looking for hit shows at the time and Richie Brockelman needed to be scheduled as a follow-up after a strong lead-in, which the network did not have at the time.